 On December 29th, 1890, the Minneconjou men were called out to be thoroughly searched and all their firearms confiscated once and for all.
 When a rather clueless soldier tried to grab and wrest a gun from the hands of a deaf and perhaps mentally troubled man, a shot went off.
 It was all over then.
 The shots kept firing, and the killing began.
 And went on, and on.
 Both sides shot some from their own number in the crossfire.
 And both sides fought at first, but when it became clear that the badly outnumbered Minneconjou were losing, the killing kept going, segueing from combat to simple extermination.
 Soldiers, in a cold relentless sort of frenzy, began methodically picking off the fleeing Minneconjou one by one, aiming, shooting to kill all those the Hotchkiss guns didn’t get.

 When the firing finally stopped, about two dozen soldiers were killed and about forty wounded.
-But between 250 and 300 of Spotted Elk’s people were killed, more than two-thirds of them women, children, and other noncombants.
+But despite the much lower number recorded on that old sign, between 250 and 300 of Spotted Elk’s people were killed, more than two-thirds of them women, children, and other noncombants.
 Spotted Elk was among them.

 Here’s something of some of these stories, as this museum tells them: